"Organizer of the forces of chaos."

 She says, "I've been meaning to ask you where you wanted to take our real honeymoon."

-Then she reaches up and cups the back of your head, and draws you down into a kiss.
+Then she puts her arms around you and draws you down into a kiss.
 You crush her to you and return it with all your heart.